skisurfer13/Data-Structures-Warzone-2/README.md

 # 🐾 Data Structures Warzone: The Animal Guessing Game

+Welcome to the Data Structures Warzone!
 In this repository, you'll find four different implementations of **The Animal Guessing Game** using popular data structures:

 1. **Binary Tree**
 2. **Hash Map**